maxnd/mxMarkEdit/README.md

 ![](https://github.com/maxnd/mxMarkEdit/blob/main/screenshots/screenshot2.png)

-This is the form od the options of the app:
+This is the form of the options of the app:

 ![](https://github.com/maxnd/mxMarkEdit/blob/main/screenshots/screenshot3.png)